2004.02.16 - 2004.02.22

 Internet pop-up ads soon gone?

-sues RIAA for racketeering.
+New Jersey mom sues RIAA for racketeering.

 Sun signs Mobile Java deal in China.